 The ferry companies also offer various tours around the Straits of Mackinac.
 The Fireworks Cruise from Shepler’s takes passengers out during the 4th of July fireworks display above Mackinac Island for an unforgettable evening under the stars and stunning pyrotechnics display, while weekly Sunset Tours from Star Line offer an up close perspective of the Mackinac Bridge and surrounding islands during the most picturesque time of day.

 Additionally, charter flights from the nearby commercial airports in Pellston and Traverse City can be arranged.
 Northern Michigan-based companies like North Country Aviation, Pentastar Aviation and others offer charter flights from various Northern Michigan towns to Mackinac Island.
+Click here to learn more about charter flights to Mackinac Island.

 The Mackinac Island State Harbor is open from mid-May to mid-October, and is comprised of 76 slips.
 Located in the shadow of Fort Mackinac, the marina is a 5-minute walk from downtown Mackinac Island, putting boaters right in the middle of all the action on Mackinac Island.
 Boaters can access the harbor via a cruise from Mackinaw City or St. Ignace—or any other Great Lakes harbor, for that matter.